Season Seventeen - 1979/1980

-Episode 2: When K-9 checks Chronotis's vital signs and proclaims him to be dead, but you can clearly see Denis Carey's chest rising and falling as he breathes.
+Part 2: When K-9 checks Chronotis's vital signs and proclaims him to be dead, but you can clearly see Denis Carey's chest rising and falling as he breathes.

-Episode 2: Notice that when Professor Chronotis is being attacked by the sphere, he keeps alternating between wearing and not wearing his eyeglasses - depending on the camera angle.
+Part 2: Notice that when Professor Chronotis is being attacked by the sphere, he keeps alternating between wearing and not wearing his eyeglasses - depending on the camera angle.

-Episode 2: Romana calls Chris Parsons by his first name despite not having been told what it is yet.
+Part 2: Romana calls Chris Parsons by his first name despite not having been told what it is yet.

-Episode 3: Skagra takes Romana into the TARDIS but he forgets the TARDIS key in the door, which remains there as it dematerialises.
+Part 3: Skagra takes Romana into the TARDIS but he forgets the TARDIS key in the door, which remains there as it dematerialises.

 This story was scheduled to conclude season seventeen, but a BBC strike meant that it was not completed and never transmitted.
 The completed footage, which includes all the location work and some studio blocks, was preserved.
 Because no end titles were produced for the story it is impossible to say which cast members would have been uncredited.